man brushes a woman's real hand and a rubber hand hidden from her view

 Diagnosis

 Physicians and physical therapists recognize that pain is an individual experience that can occur in the absence of tissue damage.
-Diagnosing pain can be challenging in the traditional medical model that relies heavily on the “bio” in biopsychosocial because it’s not always easy to find the root of the pain.
+Diagnosing pain can be challenging in the traditional medical model that relies heavily on the “bio” part of the biopsychosocial model because it’s not always easy to find the root cause of the pain.

 How pain is measured